mhillerstrom/Verification-of-CCS-processes/README.md

 with very few changes from the original.
-Only some mis-spellings and missing punctuation marks, corrected indices etc. Also, all pictures have been re- drawn using LaTeX picture environment.
+Only some mis-spellings and missing punctuation marks, corrected indices etc. Also, all pictures have been redrawn using LaTeX picture environment.

 Enjoy!